 - (1) When a holiday falls on a Saturday, it will be observed on the proceeding Friday.
-When a holiday falls on a Sunday, it will be observed on the following Monday. - (2) In the event that an employee is required to work on a paid holiday, the employee may be granted a day off within the same pay period at a date that is agreeable to both the employee and the employee's supervisor. - (3) An employee scheduled to work the day before or after a holiday must substitute accrued vacation or comp time, if absent.
+When a holiday falls on a Sunday, it will be observed on the following Monday. - (2) In the event that an employee is required to work on a paid holiday, the employee may be granted a day off within the same pay period at a date that is agreeable to both the employee and the employee's supervisor. - (3) An employee scheduled to work the day before or after a holiday must substitute 1) vacation, 2) preapproved PTO, or 3) comp time, if absent.
 The employee may instead use accrued sick time while on FMLA or by submitting proof of treatment provided by a Physician or Hospital.
+When PTO has not been previously approved, a doctor's note is required.